 - Applicants must be citizens or permanent residents of Australia.

-- Mentees who have taken part in the Mentorship program in the past three years are unfortunately not eligible to apply.
+- Unfortunately, mentees who have participated in the program in the last three years cannot apply.

 Who are the mentors?

-The mentors are selected according to the needs and required skill set of the mentees.
-The mentors are drawn from a pool of senior news journalists including Walkley winners and industry leaders.
+The Walkley Foundation selects mentors according to the mentees’ career goals and desired areas of development.
+Mentors will be drawn from a pool of senior news journalists, including Walkley-winners and industry leaders.